 One of the big selling points of Postgres is how it handles concurrency.
 The promise is simple: reads never block writes and vice versa.
 Postgres achieves this via a mechanism called Multi Version Concurrency Control.
-This technique is not unique to Postgres: there are several databases that implement some form of MVCC including Oracle, Berkeley DB, CouchDB and many more.
+This technique isn’t unique to Postgres: there are several databases that implement some form of MVCC including Oracle, Berkeley DB, CouchDB and many more.
 Understanding how MVCC is implemented in Postgres is important when designing highly concurrent apps on PostgreSQL.
-It’s actually a very elegant and simple solution to a hard problem.
+It’s actually an elegant and simple solution to a hard problem.

 How MVCC works

-Every transaction in postgres gets a transaction ID called XID.
-This includes single one statement transactions such as an insert, update or delete, as well as explicitely wrapping a group of statements together via
+Every transaction in Postgres gets a transaction ID called XID.
+This includes single one statement transactions such as an insert, update, or delete, as well as explicitly wrapping a group of statements together via

 COMMIT.
 When a transaction starts, Postgres increments an XID and assigns it to the current transaction.
 Postgres also stores transaction information on every row in the system, which is used to determine whether a row is visible to the transaction or not.

-For example, when you insert a row, postgres will store the XID in the row and call it
+For example, when you insert a row, Postgres stores the XID in the row and calls it

 xmin.
 Every row that has been committed and has an